mikegleen/modes/doc/source/data_format.rst

 The earliest and most common accession numbers were those beginning with "JB".
 These apply to the Joan Brinsmead gift of many objects that still form the core of the collection.
-The numbers bettween 1 and 99 have leading zeroes appended to three places, so JB1 is recorded as JB001.
+The numbers bettween 1 and 99 have leading zeros prepended to three places, so JB1 is recorded as JB001.
 Objects with numbers greater than 999 are left intact.
 A similar rule apples to long-term loan objects that have been accessioned with a format like L001.

-You can omit leading zeroes in input data.
+You can omit leading zeros in input data.
 The numbers will be normalized to be amenable for sorting internally, and when written to an output CSV or XML file will be restored to the standard format.
 Thus if you enter L22 in the CSV file used to create a new object element, it will still be written to the